 Ice-skaing at Somerset House between November-December.

 5. Saved the best for last.
 Easy Travel.
 The reason that the thought of leaving London is most painful.
 The luxury of whipping off for the weekend to Europe and spending 7 days away and visiting numerous countries is the best.
 I love it.
 You can return time and time again to your favourite cities without digging a huge hole in your savings.
 Flight prices at times can be a steal (my best yet was £9 from Luxembourg to London), and sometimes less than a steal if you don’t plan in advance.
 I never envisioned visiting so many countries and having so many stories.
-Each place is different from it’s neighbour and I love the fun of understanding each city and countries little quirks and differences.
-The best experience from travelling is what you can take away from it.
-Understanding different culture behaviours, seeing poverty with your own eyes and realising there is more in the world than just you.
+Each place is different from it’s neighbor and I love the fun of understanding each city and countries little quirks and differences.
+The best experience from traveling is what you can take away from it.
+Understanding different culture behaviors, seeing poverty with your own eyes and realizing there is more in the world than just you.
 It makes you look at the bigger picture of life.

 Explore our blogs to understand more about our travel destinations and what we got up to.

-Living in London has certainly improved my ability to save money and realise that there is not just one way to travel.
+Living in London has certainly improved my ability to save money and realize that there is not just one way to travel.
 Anything is possible with however little or much money you have.
 Sure, you need some money, but the best and most memorable holidays are spent in hostels or Airbnb’s, where you get lost and have to figure out where you are.
 There is always something wonderful about being blown away by a country you never expected to as well.

 If you want to live in luxury, London probably is not for you.
 But, that all depends on how much money you earn or your ability to adapt.

 Share with us your top 5 things that you love about London.
 Whether you lived there or visited.